 But keep in mind that most interiors, unlike studios, have highly variable light.
 The natural outdoor light may get mixed in with artificial indoor light, including lighting that you’ve brought with you for the shoot.
 Each of these light sources may have a different color temperature, so before the shoot begins, do white balancing using a gray card.

 When using natural light, plan your indoor photography for the morning hours.
-Don’t leave it for the noon or afternoon, since the sun sets early.
+Don’t leave it for noon or afternoon, since the sun sets early.
 Already around 3 p.m. there’s a critical lack of light that will force you to reach for your flash or raise the ISO.
 The ideal time of day to start your winter indoor photography is around 9 a.m.

 You can take summery photos even in winter—you just need to travel out to summery places.
-Look through the various travel and photography blogs and pick the region that attracts you the most, then go there.
+Look through the various travel and photography blogs and pick the region that attracts you the most, then goes there.
 You can photograph things like landscapes, cities, or the locals.

 Take a New Look at Old Photos